unturned-info/unturned-3-knowledgebase/contributing.md

 If you are planning on writing  or editing a larger amount of markdown, its worth getting an environment that suites you.
 I personally use VSCode with Spell Right, Markdown All in One, and markdownlint along with some git related extensions.
 Visual studio lets you easily preview some markdown (but not the extensions the full site uses)

-For previewing within the site, you can install mkdocs-material via pip `pip install mkdocs-material`, and run it's local development server `mkdocs serve` in the repository directory.
+For previewing within the site, you can install mkdocs-material via pip `pip install -r requirements.txt`, and run it's local development server `mkdocs serve` in the repository directory.

 Documentation for mkdocs-material can be found at <https://squidfunk.github.io/mkdocs-material/getting-started/>